zjunlp/LightMem-Ego/README.md

 ## Overview

 **LightMem-Ego** is an end-to-end egocentric memory system for everyday-life assistance.
 It connects a **Rokid AI Glass app**, a **web frontend**, and a **backend service** so that users can stream first-person camera/audio context, build structured memory from daily experience, and ask questions about live or remembered moments.

+LightMem-Ego captures visual and audio streams from web, mobile, or wearable clients, organizes continuous experience into current, short-term, and long-term memory, and answers questions grounded in remembered daily experience.

 LightMem-Ego organizes continuous visual-audio experience into a hierarchical memory structure: